-If you have ovaries, then you probably understand the frustrations of getting your period.
+You probably understand the frustrations of getting your period if you have ovaries.
 It’s not fun.
-In fact, it's so not-fun that the phrase “period problems” is used in everyday conversation, and is even a popular hashtag on Twitter.
+It’s so not fun that the phrase “period problems” is used in everyday conversation and is even a popular hashtag on Twitter.

 That being said, people with periods maintain certain expectations for what our experiences should be like.
-If we bleed heavily for two weeks, for example, that might cause alarm.
+For example, if we bleed heavily for two weeks, that might cause an alarm.
 Likewise, if we don’t have our period for three months in a row (and we don’t take a form of birth control that would cause this), we might be worried.

 First: Why Does This Matter?

-It’s so important for people of all genders to have basic knowledge of the menstrual cycle.
+It’s so essential for people of all genders to have basic knowledge of the menstrual cycle.
 Even if you don’t go through it yourself, odds are you know someone who does.
-Especially if you are in a romantic and/or sexual relationship with someone who has periods, you need to understand the way their body works so you can be a responsible, responsive, and respectful partner.
+Especially if you are in a romantic and sexual relationship with someone who has periods, you need to understand the way their body works so you can be a responsible, responsive, and respectful partner.

-If you have periods and think maybe something is not quite right with yours, it’s crucial that you talk to your doctor.
+If you have periods and think something is not quite right with yours, you must talk to your doctor.
 Either your general physician or your gynecologist is a good person to talk to.
 They are the experts!
-At the same time, doing some research on your own so you can be informed when you do speak to a doctor is also important.
+At the same time, researching on your own to be informed when you speak to a doctor is also essential.

 Want to get in the know?
 Read on!

-Keep reading to start learning all about what's considered “normal” and what's not for periods.
+Keep reading to learn what’s considered “normal” and not for periods.

 The Basics of a Period

 Even if your period isn’t necessarily regular, there are often signs that it is coming.
 These signs include cramping, bloating, tender breasts, and breakouts—these symptoms are commonly referred to as PMS.
-(And no, going through PMS does not necessarily make you crabby or weepy or overly emotional in any way, though it definitely can and that’s ok!)
+(And no, going through PMS does not necessarily make you crabby, weepy, or overly emotional in any way, though it definitely can, and that’s OK!)

 Irregular Periods Are OK

-Many people’s bodies don’t have a menstrual cycle that is completely regular.
-Sometimes, your period will come in exactly 28 days, then the next time is 23 days later, and then it takes 30 days.
+Many people’s bodies don’t have a menstrual cycle that is entirely regular.
+Sometimes, your period will come in exactly 28 days; the next time is 23 days later, and then it takes 30 days.
 Occasionally, you might even skip a month.
-If this is characteristic of your body's schedule, you are definitely not alone.
-And the timing isn't the only thing that can fluctuate over time.
+You are not alone if this is characteristic of your body’s schedule.
+And the timing isn’t the only thing that can fluctuate over time.
 The amount and texture of the blood that is discharged can also change.

 Skipping a month here or there, having a heavier or lighter flow, or being early or late by up to a week is not necessarily cause for alarm.
-If you don’t have your period for several months in a row or you've noticed any other significant changes, there are many possible causes, not all of which automatically mean trouble.
-You might be under a lot of stress, have significantly lost or gained weight, changed your diet, or have started exercising more.
+However, suppose you haven’t had your period for several months or noticed any other significant changes.
+In that case, there are many possible causes, not all of which automatically mean trouble.
+For example, you might be stressed, have significantly lost or gained weight, changed your diet, or have started exercising more.
 If any of these have happened to you, then it’s common for you to skip a period or two.

-However, if you've gone several months without having a period, that might be cause for concern.
-To make sure the irregularity is not a symptom of a larger issue, definitely consult with your doctor.
-To learn more about this, we have a whole section on it later in the article!
+However, if you’ve gone several months without having a period, that might be cause for concern.
+To ensure the irregularity is not a symptom of a more significant issue, consult your doctor.
+To learn more about this, we have a whole section later in the article!

 How to Track Your Cycle

 If you want to be more attentive to your cycle, I highly recommend getting the Period Tracker: Menstruation Journal.
-Even if you don't have an irregular period, it will help you get more in tune with your body!
-You can use this same journal for four years and it's only $7.
-If you're not a paper and pencil kind of person, you should buy the Period Tracker App instead!
+Even if you don’t have an irregular period, it will help you get more in tune with your body!
+You can use this same journal for four years for only $7.
+Of course, if you’re not a paper and pencil person, you should buy the Period Tracker App instead!

 Warning: This Next Part is All About Period Blood

 Did you know that people only lose about one cup of blood during their period?
-It's true!
-We're going to discuss even more about what you need to know about period blood.
+It’s true!
+We’ll discuss what you need to know about period blood.

-Ok, so it’s Day Six and you’re still really bleeding heavily.
+OK, so it’s Day Six, and you’re still bleeding heavily.
 When is this torture going to end?

 Also called menorrhagia, a heavy flow can manifest in two different ways.
-One way is when you bleed excessively for the length of a usual period.
+One way is when you bleed excessively for the usual period.
 Another way could be an extra-long period.
 Neither is fun.

-However, if you’re bleeding much more than you usually do for a long period of time, you might be bleeding too much.
-Another sign is if you're changing your period products much more frequently than you should.
-If you think either of these apply to you, it’s worth checking with your doctor to make sure everything is ok.
+However, if you’re bleeding much more than you usually do for an extended period, you might be bleeding too much.
+Another sign is if you’re changing your period products much more frequently than you should.
+If you think either of these applies to you, it’s worth checking with your doctor to ensure everything is OK.

-While some blood clots are not cause for alarm, if yours are the size of a quarter or larger, or you're passing clots really frequently, you want to get things checked out.
+While some blood clots are not caused for alarm, if yours are the size of a quarter or more significant or you’re passing clots frequently, you want to get things checked out.

 What causes blood clots?
-Blood clots are actually formed by little contractions!
-Those period cramps you experience are from your uterus contracting.
-If that happens enough, the blood isn't able to thin out before being discharged, and you end up with clots.
+Little contractions form blood clots!
+For example, those period cramps you experience are from your uterus contracting.
+If that happens enough, the blood cannot thin out before being discharged, and you end up with clots.

-Blood clots can be symptoms for a few different period-related issues, so it's important to monitor your bleeding and check for those.
-Again, if you have a few small blood clots, that's nothing to worry about.
-It's those big ones that you want to be on alert for.
+Blood clots can be symptoms of a few different period-related issues, so monitoring your bleeding and checking for those is essential.
+But, again, if you have a few small blood clots, that’s nothing to worry about.
+It’s those big ones that you want to be on alert for.

-Breakthrough bleeding is when you take a form of birth control that regulates your period, yet you still have a full period at an improper time.
+Breakthrough bleeding is when you take birth control that regulates your period, yet you still have an entire period at the wrong time.
 Spotting here and there between periods is normal—whether or not you take birth control—but breakthrough bleeding is much more significant.

-There are several things that can cause breakthrough bleeding.
+Several things can cause breakthrough bleeding.
 If you are on the pill and do not take it regularly, this is likely the cause of the irregularity.
-Another reason could be that the specific type of birth control you're on doesn’t work well with your body.
+Another reason could be that the specific type of birth control you’re on doesn’t work well with your body.
 If this is the case, switching to another one will likely solve the problem, though you might have to try a few until you find one that works.

-You should never change your birth control without consulting a doctor first.
+Never changing your birth control would be best without consulting a doctor first.
 A quick visit to the gynecologist will solve this problem for you.
 They will be able to help you figure out what method will be a perfect fit for you.

 Breakthrough bleeding may also be a symptom of pregnancy or an infection.
-Obviously, you definitely want to see your doctor if this might be the case.
+But, again, you want to see your doctor if this is the case.

 But That’s Not All

-Don't forget that even if you personally don't get periods, that it's still important to know about them and their side effects because it affects many people in your life.
+Don’t forget that even if you don’t get periods, it’s still important to know about them and their side effects because they affect many people.

-If it seems like you get the stomach flu every time your period comes—don’t worry, you’re not alone.
-It sucks for sure, but some people’s bodies deal with their period differently than others.
-Feeling ill doesn’t necessarily mean something is wrong.
-If your PMS symptoms are interfering with your life, though, your doctor can help you find ways to lessen the pain.
-In the meantime, grab a heating pad to use on your stomach, back, and anywhere else you're experiencing pain.
+If it seems like you get the stomach flu every time your period comes—don’t worry; you’re not alone.
+It sucks, but some people’s bodies deal with their periods differently than others.
+So feeling ill doesn’t necessarily mean something is wrong.
+However, if your PMS symptoms interfere with your life, your doctor can help you find ways to lessen the pain.
+In the meantime, grab a heating pad on your stomach, back, and elsewhere if you’re experiencing pain.

 Lowered Brain Function

 Studies have shown that people who experience significant period pain have reduced cognitive ability—including lower attention spans and less of an ability to multitask—during their time of the month.
-If you become frequently forgetful, unable to concentrate, or all-around spacey when you’re on your period, it’s not your fault!
+So if you frequently become forgetful, unable to concentrate, or all-around spacey when you’re on your period, it’s not your fault!

 Just like during pregnancy, some people experience cravings when on their period.
-It’s because your hormone levels are rapidly changing and your body has different needs!
-You might be hungry all the time, and you could not be hungry at all.
-Don’t feel bad if you feel like you want to eat the entire Willy Wonka Chocolate Factory during your period.
-Treat yourself…you’re going through a lot right now.
+It’s because your hormone levels are rapidly changing, and your body has different needs!
+You might be hungry all the time and not be hungry at all.
+Don’t feel bad if you want to eat the entire Willy Wonka Chocolate Factory during your period.
+Treat yourself… you’re going through a lot right now.

 To Sum It All Up

 As I discussed earlier, what is “normal” for a period will vary from person to person.
-However, these are general things to look out for that might help you determine if you need to consult with a medical professional about your period.
-In some cases, irregularities may be symptoms of a health problem with which you will want to deal.
+However, these are general things to look out for that might help you determine if you need to consult a medical professional about your period.
+In some cases, irregularities may be symptoms of a health problem you want to deal with.
 Often, though, it’s just a result of the uniqueness of your own body!